seananderson/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 ## Potential Funding Options

 SSC and PSPC-Digital Services Branch are two Departments mandated with providing these types of services to other Government Departments, however both SSC and PSPC-DSB exist within a cost recovery funding model.
 In order to move forward on this recomendation, it is likely that we will need to identify Departments interested in providing resources to support this recomendatiion.
 Below are some potential options:

+- Each department which leverages GCCode provides one employee who is responsible one day a week to contribute towards the maintenance and constant improvement of the GitLab instance

+- A flat fee per user per department is charged to those departments using the service (cost reduction should occur

 ## Supporting members